Montgomery County Military Divorce Lawyer Representing Members of the Armed Forces

-Military Divorce in Pennsylvania
+Military Divorce in Montgomery County, PA

-Whether you are a soldier or a marine, an airman or a sailor, we can help you resolve your divorce issues – child support and custody, division of assets, visitation and alimony – with favorable results.
+Whether you are a soldier or a marine, an airman or a sailor, we can help you resolve your Montgomery County divorce issues – child support and custody, division of assets, visitation and alimony – with favorable results.
 We are thoroughly familiar with the laws concerning military divorce and can give you the specialized, personalized services you need to build a better tomorrow.

 Military Divorce Requirements in Pennsylvania

-In Pennsylvania, the grounds for a military divorce are no different from the grounds for a civilian divorce, so the same fault, no-fault and mutual consent rules apply.
+In Pennsylvania, the grounds for a military divorce are no different from the grounds for a civilian divorce, so the same fault, no-fault, and mutual consent rules apply.
 As for filing requirements, both spouses must reside and be stationed in Pennsylvania.

 Rights in a Military Divorce